 Once you’ve narrowed things down in terms of location and/or job preference, make a list of fitting companies that match your criteria.
 Do ample research on the company and the surrounding area to sound knowledgeable (and serious) when you eventually hear back.
 New York City, for example, is a sizable place with five separate boroughs.
 You want to make sure you know what you’re talking about.

 If there is a company that you are really interested in working for, make yourself available for an informational interview — even if they don’t have any current openings.
 Make a good impression so you’ll be first on the recruiter’s to-call list when something does open up.

-Trying to hide the fact that you’re out of state can backfire if the recruiter calls on you for an in-person interview.
-If you have to explain that you’re located elsewhere, they might think you concealed your residence.
+Trying to hide that you're coming from out of state can backfire if the recruiter calls on you for an in-person interview.
+If you have to explain that you're located elsewhere, they might think you concealed your residence.
 Any hint of dishonesty can quickly land your job application in the reject pile.

 Recruiters may shy away from pursuing long-distance candidates, especially if they think that you expect them to pay for your relocation costs.
 Be open and honest about your reasons for job-hunting in the given location.
 The goal is to address and eliminate any practical hurdles that might make a recruiter think your resume is too complicated.